 I didn’t plan to be writing this blog right now.
-I should have already landed in Allentown, got in my car, and been on my way home to Philadelphia.
+I should’ve already landed in Allentown, gotten in my car, and been on my way home to Philadelphia.

 Instead, I made the mistake of flying Allegiant Airlines.